 Strangulation at the Mouth of Newtown Creek

 The highly technical and heavily engineered systems proposed by Alternative 3B include: 12 storm surge gates and 41 miles of coastal walls and barriers throughout the New York and New Jersey watershed.
-One massive in-water barrier and gate is proposed near the mouth of Newtown Creek, which will fundamentally change the flow of waters to and from the Creek.
+One lowest price for viagra massive in-water barrier and gate is proposed near the mouth of Newtown Creek, which will fundamentally change the flow of waters to and from the Creek.
 The structure, as proposed, would reduce the existing 400’ wide opening to just 130’.
 We need to better understand how this permanent restriction to water flow would impact the Creek’s water quality, sediment deposition, fish and marine wildlife passage, Superfund remedies, as well as maritime and recreational use near the mouth.
 Both water quality data and the Superfund investigation have made clear that the already limited exchange of water to and from the East River provides significant benefit.
 We would like to see a plan that at least maintains current water exchange between the East River and Newtown Creek.

 High Tide Flooding